begeh/scheduler/README.md

 # Interview Scheduler

-An app for creating, editing, and deleting interview appointments in real-time
+Interviewer is an app for creating, editing, and deleting interview appointments in real-time.
+Made in ReactJS.

-## Final Product

 ## Final Product